-“We are finally harvesting for good the energy of the whirlpool…”
+“We are gradually harvesting for good the energy of the whirlpool…”

 “Poets are the unacknowledged legislators of the world” is a line from the unfinished essay A Defence of Poetry by Percy Bysshe Shelley.
 A claim, hard to stand up these days when too much poetry has hedged its bets on bland, post modern subjectivism.

-But in the quiet, often understate work of Michael Longley, who has died, lay a courageous willingness to take on what many never found the words to express about the complex ways Northern Ireland would change after its embrace of peace.
+But in the quiet, often understated work of Michael Longley, who has died, lies a courageous willingness to take on what many never found the words to express about the complex ways Northern Ireland would change after its embrace of peace.

 The archives of Slugger are peppered with fragments of his thoughts and wisdom, not least this seminal quote grabbed at the time by Pete Baker after a tip off from one of our Irish American readers at the time, Susan: